 We view BOI's Asset Risk as moderate and assign a score of ba1, one notch below the Macro-Adjusted score.
-The assigned score reflects our view that new problem loan formation will outweigh resumption of NPL disposals after a pandemic-induced hiatus last year.
-The bank's sizeable stock of forborne loans and loans in negative equity, as well as relatively higher leveraged finance and real estate construction exposures, elevates the bank's sensitivity to the adverse macroeconomic environment.
+The assigned score reflects the bank's sizeable stock of forborne loans and loans in negative equity, as well as relatively higher leveraged finance and real estate construction exposures, elevates the bank's sensitivity to the adverse macroeconomic environment.
+The level of problem loans will depend on the recently resumed non-performing portfolio disposals after a pandemic-induced hiatus last year.

 BOI's asset quality deteriorated sharply in 2020 as the coronavirus pandemic triggered a steep economic contraction.
 This prompted large scale loan migration to IFRS 9 Stage 2 from Stage 1, with the proportion of Stage 2 loans increasing to 20.1% as of December 2020 from 6.9% as of December 2019.
 The problem loans (PL) ratio also increase to 5.7% from 4.0% over the same period driven by credit migration in property and construction portfolios and the European Union's (EU) new harmonised definition of default rules, while the overall loan book contracted by 2.6% during 2020.
 Problem loans were unchanged in Q1 2021 compared to December 2020.
 We expect problem loans to further increase in 2021 as the government phases out pandemic-related support measures for borrowers.
+BOI's c.€344 million PL sale transaction announced in June 2021 will reduce the PL ratio by 40bps.